DanielBandarica02/SOC-HomeLab/docs/02-soc-stack/03-linux-agent.md

 The architectural contrast with the Windows agents is the central pedagogical theme of this document. **Windows requires an external component (Sysmon) to achieve EDR-grade visibility**: process creation, network connections per process, registry persistence, and file events all live in a separate channel that Sysmon adds. **Linux already exposes the same visibility natively through the kernel audit subsystem (`auditd`)** — no external instrumentation is needed, only configuration.
 The same SIEM agent (Wazuh) consumes both, demonstrating that the SIEM layer is independent of how the OS makes its events available.

 This document covers the agent installation, the deployment of `auditd` with custom rules tuned for SOC L1 scenarios, and the **multi-source ingestion strategy** that emerged during deployment: instead of relying on a single log file with a single decoder, the agent monitors three complementary sources (`auth.log`, `syslog`, `audit.log`) each parsed by its appropriate Wazuh decoder.
-Six distinct gotchas surfaced during the deployment, all documented with methodology and solution; one limitation was accepted as a known constraint of the current Wazuh + Ubuntu 24.04 pairing.

 ---